johnsonandjohnson/Bodiless-JS/packages/vital-navigation/doc/BurgerMenu.md

-# Vital BurgerMenu Component
+# CX BurgerMenu Component

-The Vital BurgerMenu Component provides a triggerable navigation menu for Mobile and Tablet devices only, composed by the following elements:
+The CX BurgerMenu Component provides a triggerable navigation menu for Mobile and Tablet devices only, composed by the following elements:

 - MenuToggler
 - Menu (Main)